mcventus/Carviewer/README.md

 ## Problems and Solutions

 - Difficult to find good car API that provides both text and image data
+- Managed to find a good API but no images.
+I had to produce my own for every car.

 ## Code Snippet